Ivan Voronaev

+The NKVD secret police executed Voronaev in 1937.

 Early life

 N. P. Cherkasov entered history under the name Ivan Voronaev, which he received when obtaining a fake passport.
 He was born into the family of an Orenburg Cossack.
 After finishing school, he worked as a clerk for the village ataman.
 In 1907, he was called up for active duty and served in the 5th Orenburg Cossack Regiment in the town of Kazerma (Turkestan).
 During his service, he accidentally attended a worship service of evangelical Christians-Baptists and became a Baptist, receiving baptism in the Tashkent community of Christian Baptists.

 «… If you ask me, 'Where was Christ born?'
 I can tell you: in the Bethlehem of my heart.
 And if you ask again, 'When was Christ born?'
 I will answer you: on August 12, 1907, the day I accepted Him by faith into my heart as my Savior."